Stasi: Infiltration

-The Stasi's ranks swelled considerably after Eastern Bloc countries signed the 1975 Helsinki accords, which GDR leader Erich Honecker viewed as a grave threat to his regime because they contained language binding signatories to respect "human and basic rights, including freedom of thought, conscience, religion, and conviction".
+The Stasi's ranks swelled considerably after Eastern Bloc countries signed the 1975 Helsinki Accords, which GDR leader Erich Honecker viewed as a grave threat to his regime because they contained language binding signatories to respect "human and basic rights, including freedom of thought, conscience, religion, and conviction".
 The number of IMs peaked at around 180,000 in that year, having slowly risen from 20,000 to 30,000 in the early 1950s, and reaching 100,000 for the first time in 1968, in response to Ostpolitik and protests worldwide.
-The Stasi also acted as a proxy for KGB to conduct activities in other Eastern Bloc countries, such as Poland, where the Soviets were despised.
+The Stasi also acted as a proxy for the KGB to conduct activities in other Eastern Bloc countries, such as Poland, where the Soviets were despised.

 The Stasi infiltrated almost every aspect of GDR life.
 In the mid-1980s, a network of IMs began growing in both German states.
 By the time that East Germany collapsed in 1989, the Stasi employed 91,015 employees and 173,081 informants.
 About one out of every 63 East Germans collaborated with the Stasi.
 By at least one estimate, the Stasi maintained greater surveillance over its own people than any secret police force in history.
 The Stasi employed one secret policeman for every 166 East Germans.
 By comparison, the Gestapo deployed one secret policeman per 2,000 people.
 As ubiquitous as this was, the ratios swelled when informers were factored in: counting part-time informers, the Stasi had one agent per 6.5 people.
 This comparison led Nazi hunter Simon Wiesenthal to call the Stasi even more oppressive than the Gestapo.
 Stasi agents infiltrated and undermined West Germany's government and spy agencies.